divvun/giellakbd-ios/README.md

 8. Tap and hold the globe button in the bottom left corner of the keyboard and select "Template Keyboard"
 9. Done.
 You should now see the Divvun nordsamisk keyboard

+### Building Locally in Xcode 16.1

+1. Apply all the changes found in [this commit](https://github.com/divvun/giellakbd-ios/commit/a9d0112d2b710130e82c17801b0b5315e8cae0d2#diff-53c0193e8eb071b0f176311374cb19a7ce0dce7cdfe1a11cd986989ca835ce63L1) (remove Sentry, typealias SQLite.Expression)
+2. Remove the `-framework` and `"Sentry"` flags from the Other Linker Flags section in the project build settings

+Now it should build.
+You may need to run `pod install` as well.
+Remember not to commit these changes.
+An actual fix will need to happen when the build system's version of Xcode is upgraded.

 ### rexml

 Macos ships with a "broken" version of rexml.